cpsource/fail3banAI/README.md

 The code has the usual goodies you'd expect, such as blacklists and whitelists.
 It also supports either mariaDB or SQLite3 for databases.

-### Why do we need this intrustion tool anyway?
+### Why do we need this intrusion tool anyway?

-Just take a look at a snipit of my daily log file to see why:
+Just take a look at a snippet of my daily log file to see why:

 ```
 United States : <time> <ip> xmlrpc.php[195689]: 'xmlrpc.php' executed by 34.122.181.129.